 God demonstrated His sovereign choice through Abraham, when He determined that the child of promise would come through Sarah (his wife) and not Hagar (his concubine).
 However, the child of promise through Isaac was determined before birth.
 This was to show that God's choice did not rest on the good or bad behaviour of Issac's twins, but on God's sovereign election and His pre-determined selection.

-Just as God sovereignly selected Jacob, without any outside influence, so also He sovereignly dictates the conditions of our salvation, which is a gift of His grace ALONE to ALL who believe.
+Just as God sovereignly selected Jacob without any outside influence, so also He sovereignly dictates the conditions of our salvation, which is a gift of His grace ALONE to ALL who believe.
 Salvation is by grace ALONE, through faith ALONE, in Christ ALONE - because God determined it to be so.
-All we have to do to receive it is to believe in the Person of Christ and His sacrificial work on the cross - and you will be saved.
+All you have to do to receive it is to believe in the Person of Christ and His sacrificial work on the Cross - and you will be saved.